 - Bolt - Google Play / Appstore mobile app

-Velib' prices are set as follows for those who are not subscribers:
+Velib' prices are set as follows for non-subscribers:

 - 0-30 minute rides: 1 eur